woojinv/Budget-Tracker/README.md

 - Consume a third party banking API to display updated account balances with withdrawals and deposits.

+- Expose API to manipulate data and entry objects.

 - Assign a category to each budget to display all budgets of a certain category.

 - Drag and drop budgets and entries to manually change their order.